Skip to content

 GET /v1/mfa/challenges/signatures/{signature_id}

-How to create the signature:
+How to create the signature

-- Create a hash (SHA256) with the OTP.
+1. Hash: Create a SHA256 hash of the OTP.

-- Encode the signature in
+3. Encode (ASN.1): Encode the signature in ASN.1 format.

 PUT /v1/mfa/challenges/signatures/{id}

-Response example:
+Response example

 HTTP/1.1 204 Challenge successful

-How to encode the public key:
+How to sign the request:

-Request attributes
+Request attributes:

 Request URL